parkdj1/url-lengthener/README.md

 Why, you ask?
 To that I declare, why not??

-> Author: Deborah Park
+> Author: Deborah Park\n
-> Modeled after guide by Palash Bauri
+> Modeled after guide by Palash Bauri\n
-> To learn JavaScript and practice HTML with a practical application!
+> To learn JavaScript/jQuery, and practice HTML with a practical application!
-> Used jsontstore.io